Your Guide to Abdominoplasty: What to Expect Before, During, and After Tummy Tuck Surgery

 - Targeting Resistant Fat: Some fat deposits around the abdomen may be unresponsive to diet and exercise, making them suitable for removal during abdominoplasty.

 - Reducing Skin Irritation: Loose skin can cause chafing, rashes, and other discomforts.
-A tummy tuck can remove the excess skin and improve comfort.
+A tummy tuck can remove the excess skin and address comfort.

 A tummy tuck can provide the desired results, but it’s important to approach the procedure with realistic expectations.
-For those in Sydney, consulting with a skilled plastic surgeon, such as Dr. Mark Kohout, can clarify the benefits, potential limitations, and unique factors related to your body’s needs.
+For those in Sydney, consulting with a specialist plastic surgeon, such as Dr. Mark Kohout, can clarify the possible benefits, potential limitations, and unique factors related to your body’s needs.

 Preparing for Surgery

-Preparation plays a crucial role in a successful surgery and recovery.
-Planning ahead will help ensure a smoother experience:
+Preparation plays a critical role in a successful surgery and recovery.
+Planning ahead will help support your recovery as anticipated:

 - Quit Smoking and Drinking: Both smoking and alcohol can hinder the body’s natural healing process by reducing blood flow and increasing the risk of complications.
 Surgeons typically recommend abstaining from these for at least four weeks before and after surgery.